apih99/emotionalScrollbar/DEPLOYMENT.md

 ### Common Issues:

 1. **Build fails**: Check the Actions tab for error messages
-2. **404 Error**: Make sure GitHub Pages is enabled and set to `gh-pages` branch
+2. **404 Error**: Make sure GitHub Pages source is set to "GitHub Actions"
-3. **Permissions Error**: Ensure workflow permissions are set to "Read and write"
+3. **Permissions Error**: The workflow now has built-in permissions, but check repository settings if issues persist
+4. **Deployment fails**: Ensure the repository is public or you have GitHub Pro/Team for private repos

 ### Debug Steps:

 1. Check the **Actions** tab for build logs
-2. Verify the `gh-pages` branch exists after first deployment
+2. Verify GitHub Pages source is set to "GitHub Actions" in repository settings
 3. Make sure the repository is public (or you have GitHub Pro for private repos)
+4. Check if the github-pages environment is created in repository settings

 ## 📞 Support